 Clone by clone sequencing:

-The sequencing is performed as like the shotgun and the overlapping fragments are assembled by the computer.
+The sequencing is performed as the shotgun and the overlapping fragments are assembled by the computer.

-Interestingly, in the last step, based on the data of the chromosome map (which we are generated earlier) is used to assemble the sequences.
-Individual sequences can be arranged based on their chromosomal locations.
+In the last step, the data of the gene or chromosome mapping generated previously employed to assemble the sequence. the sequences are arranged on each chromosome based on their location.

 At our Glance:

 Any gaps in sequencing can be identified easily because the fragment of the DNA is taken from the known locations.

 Scientists can work on various chromosomes at once and hence a large number of DNA can be sequenced at the same time.

 Techniques such as mapping, cloning, and restriction digestion make the present method more tedious and time-consuming than previous ones.

 because of this reason, the present method is costlier.

 Cloning the chromosomal part such as telomeres and centromeres are difficult to achieve which makes this technique even more toughest.